AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

 Applied Energistics 2's [ME Networks](../me-network.md) require
 Channels to support devices which use networked storage, or other network services.
-Most devices such as standard cables, and machines can only support up to 8 channels.
+Think of channels like USB cables to all your devices.
+A computer only has so many USB ports and can only support so many devices connected to it.
+Most devices such as standard cables, and machines can only pass through up to 8 channels.
+You can think of standard cables as a bundle of 8 "channel wires".
 However <ItemLink id="fluix_covered_dense_cable"/> can support up to 32 channels, the only other devices capable of transmitting 32 are <ItemLink id="me_p2p_tunnel" />
 and the [Quantum Network Bridge](quantum-bridge.md).